Latin Restaurants

 WEST HOUSTON/WESTCHASE/SOUTHWEST

-Do you love empanadas as much as we do?
-Head over to The Original Marini's Empanada House in Westchase Houston for some of the best Argentinian-style empanadas with traditional ingredients like ground beef, hard-boiled egg, olives, onions and spices.
+How many empanadas are too many?
+The limit does not exist!
+Head over to The Original Marini's Empanada House (photo) in Westchase Houston for some of the best Argentinian-style empanadas with traditional ingredients like ground beef, hard-boiled egg, olives, onions and spices.
 This spot is so good, it’s been featured on multiple national cooking shows!